Healthy Homes Assessment Whakatu

 What We Do

-As building inspectors we take on all issues of expert home inspections.
-We’re here to ensure you make the best decision when purchasing your next property.
+As building inspectors we take on all issues associated with expert home Inspections.
+We’re here to make sure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct detailed inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning a home.
+We value your money and conduct detailed inspections so you won’t receive any expensive or unwelcome expenses, which means you can relax and focus on the exciting aspects of owning or purchasing an house.

-We specialise in a range of services to make sure you are fully aware of the state of any property that you might be considering buying or selling in addition to other solutions.
+We offer a wide range of solutions to ensure you are fully aware of the state of any property you may be considering buying or selling in addition to other services.

-With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your report, you are able to actually see any problems that might be identified.
-Thanks to our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into your document, you are able to actually see any issues that may be identified.
+Thanks to our comprehensive report, it is easy to understand why we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports